szabloreki/Server-Aplication/README.md

 # Server-Aplication
-This the Aplication Todo connected with MongoDB by NodeJs
+This Aplication Todo connected with MongoDB by NodeJs

+If you want run this, you must have NodeJS and MongoDb to see needed collections check file app.js Good luck and have fun!